 While last year’s incentive packages were funded by a variety of sources, including cap-and-trade dollars and the state general fund, this year’s funding came only from the state’s Air Quality Improvement Fund.

 CARB Executive Officer Steven Cliff said the funding package is aimed at small fleets and small businesses and seeks to benefit disadvantaged communities.
-The CORE and ISEF programs have historically had more demand than available funds, said Cliff, adding that though the funding is less this year, it’s “certainly meaningful.”
+The CORE and ISEF programs historically have had more demand than available funds, said Cliff, adding that though the funding is less this year, it’s “certainly meaningful.”

 Programs Left Out